-Doctorate in Sports Psychology
+PhD in Sports Psychology Programs in San Francisco

-Is there a need for sports psychologists?
+Is there a need for sports psychologists in San Francisco?

-reports an expected increase of 3 percent in the industry of sports psychologists and other performance specific programs.
+The Bureau of Labor Statistics (BLS) reports an expected increase of 8 percent in the industry of psychologists.

 Who do sports psychologists work with?